100 Recently Extinct Animals

 The Xerces Blue, a recently extinct animal.
 Wikimedia Commons

-Considering that literally thousands of snail, moth and mollusk species remain to be discovered, especially in the world's rain forests, who cares if the occasional moth or earthworm bites the dust?
-Well, the fact is that these tiny creatures have just as much a right to exist as we do, and they've been around for a lot longer.
+Considering the thousands of snail, moth, and mollusk species that remain to be discovered, especially in the world's rainforests, who cares if the occasional moth or earthworm bites the dust?
+Well, these tiny creatures have just as much a right to exist as we do, and they've been around for a lot longer.

 10 Recently Extinct Marsupials